Kimberly-Clark: History

 In 2002, Kimberly-Clark purchased paper-packaging rival Amcor's stake in an Australian joint venture.
 In 2003, Kimberly-Clark added to its global consumer tissue business by acquiring the Polish tissue maker Klucze.

 In early 2004, chairman and chief executive officer Thomas Falk began implementation of a global business plan that the company has detailed in July 2003.
 The firm combined its North American and European groups for personal care and consumer tissue under North Atlantic groups.
 In 2019, CEO Thomas Falk resigned his position but continued on as the company's chairman of the board.
 COO Michael D. Hsu became CEO following Falk's retirement.

-In April 2020, the Financial Times reported that panic-buying during the COVID-19 pandemic led to a 13 percent increase in sales of Kimberley-Clark's consumer tissues in the first quarter of 2020 compared with the previous year.
+As of March 2020, the company had approximately 40,000 employees.
+In April 2020, the Financial Times reported that panic-buying during the COVID-19 pandemic led to a 13 percent increase in sales of Kimberly-Clark's consumer tissues in the first quarter of 2020 compared with the previous year.
 In April 2020, Kimberly Clark reported an eight percent decline in organic sales, its worst sales performance in at least a decade, according to the Wall Street Journal.

-In 2022, Kimberly Clark acquired majority stake in Thinx, a period underwear brand.
+In 2022, Kimberly-Clark acquired majority stake in Thinx, a period underwear brand.
+Sales declined significantly by 2022 as customers lost the brand's trust regarding the controversy behind the use of PFAS in its products, ending in a class action settlement in 2023.
+The company eventually recorded an asset impairment for Thinx and Softex Indonesia of $658 million in 2023.

+On May 19, 2025, Kimberly-Clark announced that after 41 years, it would transfer its stock from the New York Stock Exchange to the Nasdaq Global Select Market with the changes taking place on May 30 of that year.

+In November 2025, Kimberly-Clark announced it would buy Tylenol producer Kenvue for $48.7 billion.
+The deal would add the Aveeno, Band-Aid, Benadryl, Listerine, Neutrogena, and Johnson's Baby brands to the company's portfolio.

-Ownership
+Ownership and subsidiaries

-Kimberly-Clark shares are mainly held by institutional investors (Vanguard group, BlackRock, State Street Corporation and others).
+Kimberly-Clark shares are mainly held by institutional investors (The Vanguard Group, BlackRock, State Street Corporation, and others).
 Its subsidiaries include Kimberly-Clark Professional.